ramensoftware/windows-11-start-menu-styling-guide/README.md

 FontSize=28
 ````

-You may replace Text= with any other charater.
-Use Character Map to find, copy, and paste the character into the style box
+You may replace `Text=` with any other charater.
+Use Character Map to find, copy, and paste the character into the style box.

 # Search Menu
 The search menu may also be included in your custom theme, and some of the built in themes support this as well.
 The search menu has some of its own unique targets, but does share some targets with the start menu.
-This means that some start menu styles, will automatically be inherited and applied to search as well.
+This means that some start menu styles will automatically be inherited and applied to search as well.

 In order to include search in your theme:
-1. Go to the advanced tab at the top in the start menu styler mod
+1. Go to the `Advanced` tab at the top in the Start Menu Styler mod.
-2. In the Custom process inclusion list below, enter searchhost.exe if you are on Windows 11 24h2 or higher, otherwise enter searchexperiencehost.exe instead
+2. In the custom process inclusion list below, enter `searchhost.exe` if you are on Windows 11 24h2 or higher, otherwise enter `searchexperiencehost.exe` instead.
-3. Click save
+3. Click save.

 # Colors